Lobotomy

-In the past, this treatment was used for treating psychiatric disorders as a mainstream procedure in some countries.
-The procedure was controversial from its initial use, in part due to a lack of recognition of the severity and chronicity of severe and enduring psychiatric illnesses, so it was said to be an inappropriate treatment.
+In the past, this treatment was used for handling psychiatric disorders as a mainstream procedure in some countries.
+A preoccupation with the ability to work and personal responsibility over patient well-being were contributing factors to the success of lobotomy in the US.

 The originator of the procedure, Portuguese neurologist António Egas Moniz, shared the Nobel Prize for Physiology or Medicine of 1949 for the "discovery of the therapeutic value of leucotomy in certain psychoses", although the awarding of the prize has been subject to controversy.